Kuadrant/architecture/docs/design/kuadrant-api-v2.md

 **AuthConfig Templates**

-The configuration of API protection via authentication requires *three* steps.
+The configuration of the API authentication requires *three* steps.
 Only the first two steps involve kuadrant, but all three of them are required to have the system working.
 For completeness, all of them are listed here.

 1. Operation based authentication config

 The customer needs to specify which API operation (method + path) requires authentication and which type of authentication (API key, oauth2, oidc, http basic, etc).
 OpenAPI spec fully covers this use case and kuadrant can read this configuration from OAS doc.
 For any authN type not covered by OAS 3.X, kuadrant could provide extensions for added authentication types.
+OpenAPI 3.x does not support authentication requirements at path level, only global or operation level.

 1. Configuration for each type of authentication

 The customer needs to specify the authentication provider configuration.
 Kuadrant provides Authorino `AuthConfig` custom resource to specify authentication provider configuration.
 The *API Product* resource will include a template object in the `.spec` to specify `AuthConfig` objects.

 The *API Product* resource allows to define multiple AuthConfig templates.

 To illustrate this with examples, the API Key auth type would require `AuthConfig` template with `spec.identity[].apiKey` object.
 The OIDC auth type would require `AuthConfig` template with `spec.identity[].oidc` object.

+Kuadrant can add some validations to prevent inconcistencies.
+For instance, if the OAS doc specifies that API key is being required for some API operations, then kuadrant can make sure that the `AuthConfig` template includes `apiKey` identity type.

 Actually, Authorino's `AuthConfig` covers far more than authentication.
 The customer can do more than just authentication, the customer can apply authorization policies as well.